-However, you don’t usually know the price of the index fund before you buy it, this sounds strange and is known as forward pricing, you will pay the price at the funds next valuation, this happens at a set time each working day.
-The price of an ETF is subject to change throughout the day, like a normal stock, and you will know the price of the ETF before you buy or sell.
+However, you don’t usually know the price of the tracker fund before you buy it (forward pricing), and you pay the price at the fund’s next valuation, which happens at a set time each working day.
+Conversely, the price of an ETF is subject to change throughout the day, as it can be continuously traded like normal stock, and you will know its price before you buy or sell.

 Choice for tracker funds can appear to be limited, in terms of both asset class and providers.
 There are entire asset classes which don’t have any index funds, and even when the index funds exist, there’s only a handful of suppliers.
 ETFs, on the other hand, have almost too much choice.
 There are ETFs for large, diverse markets, as well as for specific industries.
 For this reason, when dealing with these, it is important to fully understand what you are investing in, or to take advice from professionals if needed.